treblotnad/shipment-tracker/README.md

 Deliverly is a MERN app with GraphQL for the database functions and JWT for user authentication.
 For shipment data, it uses third-party API requests on the backend for status and checkpoint objects, which then pass into Geocoder for coordinates that generate a Base64 image via Static Maps.
 In this way, route images are created and cached on the fly, rather than getting stored in the database.

 On the frontend, the app uses elegant modals for user signup and login, a custom component library for shipment cards, mobile-friendly navigation and card views, and lightweight React UI components for accordions, sorting, and pagination.
+When a user inputs a tracking number, the app uses regex to determine the carrier.

 **Backend:** Node.js, Express, Mongoose, GraphQL, Apollo, JWT, Bcrypt.